DesignCodeBuild/basiccamanjs/README.md

 ```
 **All other javascript from now on must be placed within the .ready(function(){ _here_ });** I have not gotten it to work otherwise

 We are now beginning to make the camanjs actually functional.
-We want the image to update every time a range is changed ( like [here](http://camanjs.com/examples/) ) so act whenever an <input> changes: (this is within $(document).ready)
+We want the image to update every time a range is changed ( like [here](http://camanjs.com/examples/) ) so act whenever an &lt;input&gt; changes: (this is within $(document).ready)
 ```javascript
 $("input").on("change", function(){
   // First, revert to the original image data